 The ISP is filled out in the Doctoral Information System (SIS).
 The link to the SIS is available on the institute's website or here: https://is.cuni.cz/studium/, and then click on the item "Individual study plan of PhD. doctoral students," where you will also find instructions for completing it (in case of any problems, contact the CDS).
-A detailed description of the duties that the doctoral student must undertake can be found in https://example.com/the-noise/ the Director no. 8/2014.
+A detailed description of the duties that the doctoral student must undertake can be found in the Notice of the Director no. 12/2021.
 Dates for electronic establishment of the plan: The SIS will close in November 2022 for completion of the ISP (first year) and will close on 30 June 2023 for completion of the doctoral student's assessment (all years).